AdvancedModularManikin/specification/operational_data_model.md

 #### `name`
 Name of the data element, taken from the [BioGears CDM](https://biogearsengine.com/documentation/_c_d_m_tables.html).
-[@draum TODO: Add more detail about how the 'nodepath' names are generated.]
+[TODO: Add more detail about how the 'nodepath' names are generated.]

 This field is used as a DDS Topic Key.